-For each Wealth Advisory client, KARWA creates a portfolio consisting of one or more of the following: individually managed securities managed by KAR or a designated affiliated or non-affiliated subadviser, mutual funds managed by KAR, mutual funds affiliated with KAR, non-affiliated mutual funds, exchange-traded funds, limited partnerships and other pooled vehicles, structured notes, concentrated stock hedging service or a combination of these.
+For each Wealth Advisory client, KARWA creates a portfolio consisting of one or more of the following: individually managed securities managed by KAR or a designated affiliated or non-affiliated subadviser, mutual funds managed by KAR, mutual funds affiliated with KAR, non-affiliated mutual funds, exchange-traded funds, limited partnerships or other pooled vehicles, structured notes, concentrated portfolio solutions, or any combination of these.

-KAR does not provide accounting, legal or tax advice.
+Under no circumstances does KAR provide accounting, legal or tax advice.
 Before implementing recommendations made by KAR, clients should carefully consider the benefits and costs of the investments or strategies held by KAR, and clients should seek further advice from their attorneys and/or accountants, particularly in connection with estate planning, taxes, or business financial planning issues.